aidos-lab/Presto/README.md

-# Presto
+# Presto 🎶

 Presto is a powerful package designed to facilitate analysis on the multiverse of latent representations.
-The name Presto stands for PRojected Embedding Similarity based on Topological Overlays.
+The name Presto stands for *Pr*ojected *E*mbedding *S*imilarity based on *T*opological *O*verlays.

 ## Features